Water Damage Emergency Tips

-SERVPRO of Iredell County has more than a decade of experience cleaning and restoring water-damaged homes.
+SERVPRO of Iredell County has more than a decade of experience cleaning and restoring water-damaged homes in the Statesville and Mooresville, NC communities.
 Our IICRC-certified technicians follow a scientific approach to drying and restoring wet areas in your home.
 This is why we've compiled some tips to help you manage while our expert team is on the way!

 Have A Water Damage Emergency?
 Call (704) 872-7466